getify/You-Dont-Know-JS/get-started/ch2.md

 In this snippet, references to three functions (`greeting()`, `question()`, and `answer()`) are included in the object held by `whatToSay`.
 Each function can be called by accessing the property to retrieve the function reference value.
 Compare this straightforward style of defining functions on an object to the more sophisticated `class` syntax discussed later in this chapter.

 There are many varied forms that `function`s take in JS.
-We dig into these variations in Appendix A, "So Many Function Forms".
+We dig into these variations in Appendix A, "So Many Function Forms."

 ## Comparisons